ronaksvyas/ronaksvyas.github.io/source/_posts/all-about-dns.md

-+++
+---
-title = "All About DNS"
+title : All About DNS
-description = "We explore some basic concepts about DNS like What exactly is DNS, understand the journey of a request from DNS perspective, see what is DNS Caching and in the end we look at what are different types of DNS Records and how are they useful." ogimage = "/dns.png" tags = [
+description : We explore some basic concepts about DNS like What exactly is DNS, understand the journey of a request from DNS perspective, see what is DNS Caching and in the end we look at what are different types of DNS Records and how are they useful. ogimage : /dns.png tags : [internet,dns,tech,technology,networking,computers] date : 2020-07-25 categories : [Technology,Networking] menu : main
-    "internet",
-    "dns",
-    "tech",
-    "technology",
-    "networking",
-    "computers"
-]
-date = "2020-07-25"
-categories = [
-    "Technology",
-    "Networking",
-]
-menu = "main"
-+++
+---

 We all have been hearing this term "DNS" since the early days of our exposure to the Internet.
 I remember the first time I heard this term was when I was setting an IPV4 Address for my machine on our Hostel WiFi(yes, I was late!).
 This post will go through major concepts of DNS which will be useful for making your Networking concepts stronger or just reinforce your understanding about the topic.